How to Use the Lanami Expert Advisor

 No. The EA automates execution but does not eliminate market risk.

-Automation works best when risk is capped and expectations are realistic.
-Review the risk management guide to ensure your EA configuration fits your account size and tolerance.
+Automation works best when deployment is stable and expectations are realistic.
+Review the risk management guide to understand how the Lanami framework approaches capital protection and controlled execution.